 Having previously sponsored the cricket club's junior teams, the firm increases its support to become main club sponsor.
 The firm also signs a deal to sponsor the 'Leathes Prior Grand Prix' running series.

-Leathes Prior was established in 1876 which means we are celebrating a big birthday this year!
+Leathes Prior was established in 1876 which means we celebrated a big birthday this year!